Dustin the Turkey: Other appearances

 Dustin made a film titled Dustin in Fowl Play in 2002.
 In this film, he and his friend, Snotser, put together a boy band called Mankind featuring band members Simon Murphy, Paul Barry, Ronan McDonald, John McCall and Chris Miller.
 In 2008, he made an appearance on British ITV show The Xtra Factor.

+Dustin has starred in several pantomimes, including Rockinson Crusoe (1997), Rockin Hood - Prince of Babes (1998), Puss in Boots...The Cat's Tale (1999), Cinderella (2000), Dustin and Soky's Big Little Panto (2001), Cinderella (2012), Freezin: The Story of the Snow Queen (2015), The Ugly Sisters and Yer Wan (2016), and Polly and the Beanstalk (2017).

 In 2009, Dustin was the subject of the documentary Dustin: 20 Years a Pluckin.

 In June 2012, he made an appearance on The Late Late Show 50th anniversary special.

 He presented the TV3 toy show with Lucy Kennedy on 2 December 2016.

 Dustin the Turkey has been an Ambassador for UNICEF Ireland since late 2009 and visited the KwaZulu-Natal province of South Africa, where he found out at firsthand the impact of HIV/AIDS on communities and children and ways that UNICEF is working to help very young children cope.

 In May 2023, Dustin the Turkey made an appearance in the first semi-final of Eurovision Song Contest 2023 in Liverpool, England.

 In September 2025, Dustin made an appearance in an advertisement for Chadwick's builders' providers, alongside comedian Joe McGucken and Boxer Jack Marley.